 The FDA published the proposed rules on October 20, 2021, and accepted comments until January 18, 2022.
 The American Academy of Audiology provided comments, and these comments can be found here.
-At the close of the comment period, the FDA will evaluate any oral or written testimony and determine whether any changes in the proposed rules are necessary.
-Within six months (180 days) of the close of the comment period, final rules will be published, along with a date of enactment.
+At the close of the comment period, the FDA evaluated oral and written testimony and determined whether any changes in the proposed rules were necessary.
+The final rule was published on August 17, 2022, including responses to the oral and written testimony received and addressing how comments were either adopted or discarded, as well as the rationale to do so.